lewiswatson55/PyconIOS/README.md

   or

   2. Install Pillow manually with PIP using ``` $ pip install Pillow ```
   This will not specify a version and your results may vary.
-If other dependencies are added this will be removed.
+If other dependencies are added this option will be removed.

-  That's your python set up.
+  That's your setup done.